gnormal/gnorm/site/content/templates/data.md

 type Enum struct {
-	Schema   string       // the converted name of the schema this enum is in DBSchema string       // the original name of the schema in the DB Name     string       // the converted name of the enum DBName   string       // the original name of the enum in the DB Values   []*EnumValue // the list of possible values for this enum
+	Schema   string       // the converted name of the schema this enum is in DBSchema string       // the original name of the schema in the DB Table    string       // (mysql) the converted name of the table this enum is in DBTable  string       // (mysql) the original name of the table in the DB Name     string       // the converted name of the enum DBName   string       // the original name of the enum in the DB Values   []*EnumValue // the list of possible values for this enum